Hiroreco/enreco-archive/recap-data/glossary/quests/main-quests/star-site-chaos-entry.md

 ## Details

+### Appearance

+At the center of the dungeon hovered a massive, circular roulette platform, suspended in a swirling void.
+Surrounding it were six towering structures shaped like doors, each leading to a unique minigame.
+The entire dungeon was adorned in gleaming quartz white, contrasted with bold, primary color palettes that gave the space a bright, vibrant, and almost surreal energy—perfectly capturing the essence of chance and chaos.

 ### Games

 Unlike the earlier dungeons where puzzles were the main focus, the primary gimmick of this dungeon was a collection of minigames determined by spinning a roulette wheel.
 Player performance in these games was tracked by a **luck meter**—the better the performance, the more luck gained.